adabotonjic/photo-gallery/README.md

 # Photo Gallery App

-This project was create in React
+This project was created in React

 ```
 npx create-react-app photo-gallery